MohammedAhmed-01/Real-Time_US-Stocks_Data_Pipeline/README.md

 **Walk-forward validation** uses an expanding window (5 folds) with Huber regression to give a realistic view of out-of-sample performance over time.

+> **Note:** ML predictions represent a quantitative model output based on historical patterns.
+They are not financial advice and should not be used as the sole basis for investment decisions.

 ---

 ## M6 — RAG Assistant & Streamlit App